raspiblitz/raspiblitz/FAQ.md

 - New: Make it easier to Copy The Blockchain over Network from running Blitz
 - New: Forwarding Fee Report on Main Menu
 - New: Easy Setup of Auto-Backup of SCB to Dropbox
+- New: Updating LND & easy patching of RaspiBlitz
 - Removed: Clone Blockchain from second HDD (use CopyStation script)

 ## Whats new in Version 1.4 of RaspiBlitz?